 Several studies have proven the efficacy of DCE in the detection of dysplasia in patients with IBD.
 DCE may reduce the need for random biopsies and may allow prolonged surveillance-interval, leading to costs reduction, as well as increasing the detection sensitivity of dysplastic lesions per examination[46].

 This technique helps to augment dysplasia detection by topical application of dye on the colonic mucosa during colonoscopy.
-Areas that are slightly elevated or depressed, friable, obscure in vascular pattern, and villous or nodular in appearance can be detected easier and biopsies can be taken.
+Areas that are macroscopically elevated or depressed, friable, obscure in vasculature, and with a villous or nodular pattern, can be detected more easily and biopsies can be taken.
 The most common dyes that are used are methylene blue and indigo carmine[47].
 Dye solution can be sprayed by catheter, or flushing pumps, or as controlled release tablets taken with bowel preparation[48].
 When performing DCE, it is important to avoid active disease and to have adequate bowel preparation.
 Paris classification seems to be the standard method to describe any visible lesion, and targeted biopsies should be taken from any suspected area.
 If the lesion is well-defined, en-bloc endoscopic resection should be performed and biopsies should be taken from the adjacent mucosa.
 In case the lesion is unresectable, the endoscopist should take biopsies and tattoo the area.

 Kiesslich et al were the pioneers conducting a large randomized study with 263 individuals with long-standing UC[49].
-In the DCE-group, there was a significantly better correlation between the endoscopic evaluation of degree (p = 0.0002) and extent (89% vs. 52%; p< 0.0001) of colonic inflammation and histopathological findings compared to WLE, and additionally, more targeted biopsies were possible and detected significantly more intraepithelial neoplasia when performing DCE (32 vs. 10; p= 0.003).
-In a well-designed prospective study, Hurlstone et colleagues examined 350 patients with long-standing UC who underwent colonoscopic surveillance using high-magnification chromoscopic colonoscopy (HMCC) comparing the data with matched controls who had undergone WLE[50].
-Intraepithelial neoplasias (INs) were revealed significantly more in the HMCC-group compared to controls (69 vs. 24; p<0.0001), and only 0,16% of the non-targeted biopsies have shown INs versus 8% from the targeted biopsies.
+In the DCE-group, there was a statistically important correlation between the endoscopic estimation of the level and extent of inflammation of the colon (p = 0.0002) and the histology report, when compared to WLE (p = 0.0002) (89% vs. 52%; p< 0.0001).
+Additionally, more targeted biopsies were possible and these biopsies detected significantly more intraepithelial neoplasia when performing DCE (32 vs. 10; p= 0.003).
+In a well-designed prospective study, Hurlstone et colleagues examined 350 patients with long-standing UC undergoing colonoscopy surveillance with high-magnification chromoscopic colonoscopy (HMCC) comparing the data with matched controls who had undergone WLE[50].
+The HMCC-group found significantly more intraepithileal neoplasias (INs) compared to controls (69 vs. 24; p<0.0001), and only 0,16% of the non-targeted biopsies have shown INs versus 8% from the targeted biopsies.
 Furthermore, Marion et al. studied 102 patients with IBD who underwent in a single examination, initially a WLE with random biopsies, then a targeted biopsy protocol and finally, DCE with targeted biopsies[51].
 They reported that biopsies obtained by the latter method detected significantly more dysplastic lesions than random biopsies with WLE (p = 0.001), as well as more than WLE with targeted biopsies (p= 0.057).